"The Best of Times" in Quenya

 Now - and not the former days unmemorable.

-Now - [the] day to be is far away.
+Now - tomorrow is far away.

 Stick to this hour,